adwiteeya3/adwiteeya3/README.md

 # Software Developer
-Hey there, I'm Adwiteeya - a **Data and Analytics Engineer** at **Infosys**, scratching each and every bit of random data and making something beautiful.
+Hey there, I'm Adwiteeya - a **Data and Analytics Engineer** at **Infosys**, scratching each and every bit of random data and presenting something meaningful on plate.
 My learning principle is to never stop!
 Want to conclude an entire discussion -- well, that's what Data Analysts do.
 Here are some ideas to get you started:

 ### Connect with me on